Bishkek To Tbilisi (69 Days) Kyrgyzstan To Caucasus (Cabt59)

 Our first stop is Kunye Urgench, a UNESCO World Heritage site and ancient stop on the Silk Road; now largely abandoned we are able to bush camp near the site.
 It is said that the 60 metre high Kutlug-Timur minaret so impressed Genghis Khan that he specifically ordered for it not to destroyed when his Mongol hordes invaded the area in the thirteenth-century, so we are able to see it for ourselves today!

-We have some free time and enjoy a city tour of Ashgabat.
-Turkmenistan’s capital, founded in the 1880s by the Russian Tsarist government, sits between the foothills of the Koptedag mountains to the south, and the vast Karakum Desert to the north.
+Ashgabat was founded in the 1880s by the Russian Tsarist government, and sits between the foothills of the Koptedag mountains to the south, and the vast Karakum Desert to the north.
 The city was almost entirely destroyed following an earthquake in 1948 and rebuilt in the Soviet style.
 Following independence in 1991 the city has been transformed into a futuristic, and in many ways bizarre collection of unique structures and wide streets lined with marble.
-For many travellers, Ashgabat is one of the most mystifying and unusual cities they will ever experience.
+For many travellers, Ashgabat is one of the most mystifying and unusual cities they will ever experience – it has even been decreed that all the cars in the city must be white.

 On the city tour we visit Independence Park, the Ertogrul Gazi Mozque, the Arch of Neutrality, the Turkmenbashi Mosque Mauasoleum and many other sites throughout the city.
 There are plenty of fantastic photo opportunities, and we will have the chance to explore some of the markets and meet the locals.